nokia/nokia-deployer/README.md

 ### Deployment scripts

 Deployed repositories can contain the following scripts:
-* predeploy.sh: run with the user the deployer is running as, on the same server as the deployer, before the deployment.
+* `predeploy.sh`: run with the user the deployer is running as, on the same server as the deployer, before the deployment.
 Can be used as a poor man build system.
-* tests/run_local_tests.sh: run in the same conditions as the predeploy.sh script
+* `tests/run_local_tests.sh`: run in the same conditions as the predeploy.sh script
-* deploy.sh: run on each target server, after the deployment
+* `deploy.sh`: run on each target server, after the deployment
-* tests/run_tests.sh: run in the same conditions as the deploy.sh script
+* `tests/run_tests.sh`: run in the same conditions as the deploy.sh script

-These scripts can receive some parameters as CLI args (repository name, environment, server...).
+These scripts will receive some parameters as CLI args (repository name, environment, server...).

 ## Developing